 Speaking of skiers living in Asahikawa, there is Makoto Asakawa.
 Katsu and Kenji are both on the Vector team.
 He and Nao-san have only recently started dating.
 On this day, the slightly tipsy Nao-san played the leading role.

-Kenji : It's been a while since we last skied together, and I realized that we've all gotten better at skiing than we were before.
+Kenji: It's been a while since the three of us skied together, and I realized that everyone's gotten better at skiing than before.

-Katsu : No, it was fun.
+Katsu: Yeah, it was fun.
 I'm glad I was able to ski calmly and safely.
 It was a close call, though.
-I've come to understand how to enjoy traveling, both skiing and other activities.
+I'm starting to understand how to enjoy traveling, whether it's skiing or not.

-Nao-san : Even now, I still like skiing on the slopes more than on the mountains.
+Nao-san: Even now, I still prefer skiing on the slopes rather than in the mountains.

-Editorial Department : During the night game, he immediately said he wanted to go home.
-"Two runs is enough, let's go home, let's go home."
+Editorial staff: He immediately said he wanted to go home after the night session.
+He said, "Two runs is enough, let's go home, let's go home."

-Katsu : Hahahaha.
-It's good to go home when you feel like you have just a little bit left.
-That leads to the next step.
-If you give it your all then you'll be satisfied.
-If you ski down with just one more run left, you'll definitely mess up.
+Katsu: Hahaha.
+It's best to go home when you feel like you're almost there.
+That's what leads to the next step.
+If you push yourself to the limit there, you'll be satisfied.
+If you ski with just one more run to go, you'll definitely mess up in all sorts of ways.

 All's well that ends well.
 The three of us walked home together in harmony.